codeimpossible/codeimpossible.github.com/_posts/2011-10-27-See-no-eval-hear-no-eval-.md

 ## Dynamic evaluation is a great way to shoot yourself in the foot.

 Eval is a function in JavaScript that allows developers to invoke the js compiler and pass a string to be compiled and evaluated.
-Eval is often misused by developers which creates a&nbsp;[ticking timebomb in your codebase][1] .&nbsp;
+Eval is often misused by developers which creates a [ticking timebomb in your codebase][1] .

 Here&#39;s [what Eric Lippert says on eval][2] :